(2 mins read)

 Here's a more complex example from a thing I've been working more recently on:

-It uses an entirely custom format inspired by QML and the parsing logic here is quite
+It uses an entirely custom format inspired by QML, the parsing logic here is quite

 familiarity with generating the UI in a more UI-like format instead of key-value pairs)